The following Dispute Resolution guidance note provides comprehensive and up to date legal information covering:

 Joint privilege occurs where multiple parties have a joint retainer or joint interest in advice, for instance, where a company seeks advice on a matter in which the directors have an interest (as defined in Ford).
 Joint privilege may be asserted to enable a party to gain access to privileged information held by another party—see further below.

-Common interest privilege allows a party voluntarily to disclose a privileged document to a third party.
-It may arise in respect of communications between parties sharing the same interest, even
+Common interest privilege may arise in respect of communications between parties sharing the same interest, even in circumstances where there is no joint privilege, for example, neighbours complaining of a

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.